twolfson/arduino-playground/README.md

 Projects are arranged by folders, initial top level items are from [PlatformIO][]

 - lesson-01 - "Blinking LED"
-- lesson-02 - "Controlled LED by button"
+- lesson-02 - "Controlling LED by button"
 - lesson-02-hold-state - Swap LED state based on button press
+- lesson-03 - "Controlling LED by PWM"

 ### Uploading a project
 As mentioned, all folders are using [PlatformIO][] to make iterating a breeze.
 To upload a specific folder: